 For most multichannel operations, receiving more boxes per hour, shipping more packages per hour, increasing on-time shipment, reducing error rates – this will result only when people achieve it.
 Yes, we should smartly invest in material handling equipment, sortation etc., but for most companies, future productivity comes from our people making it happen.
-Sounds obvious – take a minute and rate how well you do these things:

 On the low investment end, hang a white board in a high traffic area reporting yesterday’s production results.
 Example, in the DC, report packages shipped yesterday, types of errors/ inventory adjustments, receipts processed, etc.

 One client used some technology installing monitors which counted down the workload on-line.
 At the beginning of the day, the system showed the orders to be processed and as orders were shipped, the monitors showed what was left.
 You knew exactly the packages for the day and hour as an employee.
 Are you re-enforcing the outcomes you desire?

 Clearly, reporting KPIs has gone nuts in many companies.
 One client challenged us to recommend “the 5 most important” in his distribution center.
 Excellent way to approach it!
 We got it to 9 –covering qualitative and quantitative.

-- Set and post goals by department.
 Move beyond just reporting results to setting goals and report against what’s achieved.
 Year over year (YoY) improvement is the most important aspect of measurement you can provide.

-- Set goals for the individual employees and post their productivity.
 Conduct an operational assessment and identify the most important areas that need managing and that are costing you the most money and headaches - then measure them for improvement.
 Celebrate your employees productivity in those and other areas!
 In every company there are super stars in some form of production task.
 The picker that out picks her fellow employees by 30%; the packer that achieves day in and out 10 boxes per hour more than anyone else.
 Post the entire department’s productivity by person.

-- Coach them.
 How can you help each person be more productive and deliver better customer service?

-- Manager training.
 All this leads to one of the most important and often under discussed topics.
 How can we educate and give department leads and supervisors more training that makes them a better supervisor?
 Are there community college courses?
 Do you have an internal training plan for your key leads and supervisors?
 Your success is truly in their hands.